 When Jesus says “Your brother will rise again,” Christians know that Jesus is speaking in the plainest possible sense: he is about to raise Lazarus from the dead.
 But Martha is afraid to accept this.
 Wounded by the grief of her brother’s death, Martha preferred to take hold of an abstract hope rather than a concrete one.

 I empathize with Martha.
 Especially in the wake of grief, the abstract can seem safer than the specific.
-We are wary of bearing betrayed, and we know that religious people have often been stung by the betrayal of falsified prophecy.
+We are wary of being betrayed, and we know that religious people have often been stung by the betrayal of falsified prophecy.
 In response, we shrink from the idea that religion can make falsifiable claims, seeking comfort in a faith that is too vague to fail us.
 But Jesus is not vague.
 His promises are startlingly straightforward and scandalously specific, as he made clear to Martha: “Whoever believes in me, though he die, yet shall he live, and everyone who lives and believes in me shall never die.”
 Ian Huyett is a litigation attorney and a commentator on law, religion, and technology for Staseos and other outlets.
 You can follow him on Telegram at t.me/IanHuyett

 As when Revelation specifies that Rome is the Fourth Empire of Daniel, the New Testament accounts of the crucifixion prophetically affirm and refract the messianism of Psalm 22, revealing Jesus as the messiah who will fulfill the prophecy of global monotheism.
 Jesus did in fact fulfill these prophecies after these New Testament texts were written, allowing a cascade of prophecies to vindicate God through verifiable claims.